ohusiev/ped_maps/README.md

 # ped_maps
-## Visualisation of Projects Smart cities marketplace platform
+## Visualisation of data from Smart cities marketplace platform